 Remember that your computer is not the best final place for keeping large video files.
 Getting video onto your computer allows you to make edits or transfer the large video files to another storage format.

 Step 2: Create a DVD backup, or transfer the large video files to an external hard drive or another computer

 The best and least expensive way to archive your video files is to burn a DVD disk.
 You can get a standalone DVD burner that connects directly to a camcorder for saving footage to a disk.
 Or you can use the DVD burner on your computer.
 The software that came with your camcorder should include an option for disk burning.
-If you don’t have the right software, check out free daily giveaway on Giveaway Club.

 Useful tip: Do not write anything on the disk itself!
 Put a disk in a labeled case and store it in a cool, dry and dark spot.

 Another good way for archiving your video files is to save them to an external hard drive.
 To transfer big files to an external hard drive, just connect the hard drive to your computer with a USB and copy folders.
 Try to buy the highest capacity hard drive you can because no matter how large a drive you get, you’ll eventually fill it.

 You can also send large files online to another computer, or to your friends, using FileWhopper.
 It is safe and fast, and is a good alternative to an external drive or a DVD disk if you don’t have it close.

 Step 3: Keep track of memory formats and transfer files to newer ones